Where it All Began

 In the midst of our relocation, Home Care Services embarked on a major management platform change that has transformed almost every aspect of their process, including scheduling, client records, payroll, and billing.
 Clearcare Home Care Software Solutions has been a huge change from our old system that could no longer handle the updates required to meet new State contract requirements.

-Clearcare was activated May 1st for our home care providers and supervisors.
+Clearcare was activated on May 1st for our home care providers and supervisors.
 Long hours of hard work were turned in by our Home Care, Human Resources, and Finance teams as they worked to create a successful payroll and billing cycle through the newly integrated systems.
 2016 also brought many staff changes across our organization.
 New staff have embraced challenges and have contributed greatly to these complex transitions.

 On Friday, September 2nd, Mid-Columbia Meals on Wheels’ meal production transitioned from Country Gentleman Restaurant to our new kitchen, the first kitchen we’ve actually owned in our 42-year history!
 September 6th marked the first day of full meal production in the new kitchen.
 Our experienced cooks left Country Gentleman following meal service on Friday and started work in our new kitchen early Tuesday morning after the Labor Day holiday.
 After working in cramped spaces and sharing kitchens for so many years, they were nearly overwhelmed by the huge kitchen and equipment available exclusively for their use.